-Slavin (chair), Buffington, Callery, R. Hess, O'Donnell, Pagen
+Pagen (chair), Buffington, Callery, R. Hess, O'Donnell, Slavin

 California University's Bachelor of Arts in Theatre program is one of just 178 programs to be accredited by the National Association of Schools of Theatre.
 NAST establishes national standards for undergraduate and graduate degrees and other credentials.

 Theatre is an undergraduate degree program in the College of Liberal Arts and is included in the undergraduate degree secondary education communication certification program in the College of Education and Human Services.
 Theatre serves a dual function, providing occupational education and training for talented students pursuing careers in theater and providing educational and performance opportunities for all students.

 The Department of Theatre and Dance sponsors two play-producing groups with membership open to all students: University Players, which produces Mainstage Productions, and Mon Valley Dance Council, which produces dance productions.
 These organizations, either individually or in combination, annually present six or more on-campus play, dance and musical productions.